Molins Horror Film Festival

-The Molins Horror Film Festival or just TerrorMolins is a horror focused film festival which takes place every year in Molins de Rei.
-It started in 1973 as a single event called Setze hores de cine de terror, sixteen hours of horror films, which was the first film marathon in the Iberian Peninsula fully devoted to horror cinema.
+The Molins Horror Film Festival, or simply TerrorMolins, is an annual horror-focused film festival which takes place in Molins de Rei, Catalonia, Spain.
+It started in 1973 as a single event called Sixteen Hours of Horror Films (Catalan: Setze Hores de Cine de Terror),' which was the first film marathon fully devoted to horror cinema in the Iberian Peninsula.

-Origins
+History

 Horror film marathon (1973–1977)

 The Festival's origin is in 1973, with the celebration of the first horror film marathon in Catalonia, organised by the local cinephile association.
 In the 1970s there was a comeback of the horror genre, with films that would soon become classics like for instance William Friedkin's The Exorcist.
 In the beginning, it was a sixteen hour long marathon of horror films.
 It used to be held in the first days of July, between Saturday 21:00 pm and Sunday 13:00 pm with only two breaks.
 In 1974, after the success of the first edition, the Setze hores de cinema de terror was held again in collaboration with the Molins de Rei Cinephile Club and the Cine Joventut, today known as La Peni theatre.
 That year, the event offered films like Alfred Hitchcock's Psicosis and Horror Express by Eugenio Martin, among others.